Vcky4/maigie/apps/backend/DEPLOYMENT.md

 #### 5. Configure DNS in Cloudflare

-Add these DNS records (all pointing to your tunnel):
+Add these DNS records for production and staging (preview DNS records are created automatically via API):

 ```
 Type: CNAME